The Yummy Life

 Break off a piece of the corn cake with each bite of chili.
 SO GOOD!

 These corn cake toppers also make a great base for open face sandwiches, tostadas, and breakfast stacks.
-To learn how, check out this post:
+To learn how, check out these posts:

 Corn Cake Breakfast Stack with Bacon and Eggs